What Are The Hidden Ivies? Are They Right For You?

 Location: Davidson, NC

 Davidson College is a small liberal arts college boasting 31 majors, plus a “create your own” major option, and more than 40 minors.
 Central to the college’s culture is its Honor Code, which governs the community.
-Another program core to student life and academics is study abroad.
-By graduation, 78 percent of students participate in an overseas experience.
+Another program at the core of student life and academics is study abroad.
+By graduation, 65% of students participate in an overseas experience.

-Learn more about Davidson and what it takes to get accepted.
+Learn more about Davidson College and what it takes to get accepted.

 Johns Hopkins University